Opportunities for worship are numerous and varied:

 The Sunday morning service employs traditional elements, including hymns usually from the Glory to God hymnal, and Scripture-based sermons.
 Members of the congregation serve as lay leaders.

 BLESSING OF THE ANIMALS

-An out-0f-doors Sunday afternoon service for members and community friends and their pets is held in late September or early October.
+A Sunday afternoon service for members and community friends and their pets is held in late September or early October.
 Many dogs and some cats are regular attendees.
-The horse has attended only once.
+The horse attended only once.
 Each animal is blessed by name.
 Usually, the event is held in the Welcome Center.

 WORSHIP AND PICNIC IN THE PARK

-On a Sunday in early October the 11 o’clock service occurs in the large, open-air pavilion at the Plains District Park in Timberville beside the North Fork of the Shenandoah River or in the Broadway Community Park.
-Afterwards, a carry-in picnic is enjoyed.
+On a Sunday in September of early October the 11 o’clock service occurs in the large, open-air pavilion at the Plains District Park in Timberville beside the North Fork of the Shenandoah River or in the Broadway Community Park.
+Afterwards, a carry-in picnic dinner is enjoyed.